-Over time, caulk can get discolored from dirt and mildew, so a fresh caulking can do wonders for the aesthetics of your bath.
-Caulk also happens to be one of the least expensive tweaks you can do to your shower and sink area.
+Over time, caulk can get discolored from dirt and mildew, so fresh caulking can do wonders for the aesthetics of your bath.
+Caulk is also one of the least expensive tweaks you can do to your shower and sink area.
 You shouldn’t need to hire a pro if this is the only fix you need.
-Head to Home Depot and pick up the closest color to what you currently have, as well as a caulk gun and you should be good to go.
+Head to Home Depot and pick up the closest color to what you currently have and a caulk gun, and you should be good to go.

 A fresh coat or two in the bath will give the room an overall new and clean feeling.
 If your tile and fixtures are in good condition, paint could be all the room needs.

 Prewar apartments usually have cast iron tubs with a porcelain finish.
 The porcelain can start to look dingy after many years, but a facelift can make it look new.
 Hire a pro to get the job done in two or three hours.

 An old, out-of-style light fixture can date your bath.
 Shop for a newer, more modern piece that can give your room some style.

 A new mirror can brighten the wall above your sink.
 If you have additional storage and don’t’ need a medicine cabinet for personal items, consider a frameless mirror for a sleeker look.
 Don’t feel that you have to go with a rectangular shape.
 Round, oval, or square can prove more interesting if it suits your wall space.
 If you’re short on storage, update your medicine cabinet and purchase one from Robern, an upscale manufacturer available at Gracious Home.